emsmccoy/rentingCar/docs/PRA/dataModels.md

     section Post-Booking Queries
         Check Booking Status: 4: User, Mobile App
         View Booking History: 4: User, Backend API
 ```

 ---

 ## Explanation of the User Journey

 - **Initial Access**: The journey begins with the user opening the app and logging in.
-Satisfaction is moderate (3-4) as login might involve minor friction like entering credentials or delays in authentication [1](https://mermaid.js.org/syntax/userJourney.html)[2](https://newdevsguide.com/2023/04/12/user-journey-maps-mermaid/).
+Satisfaction is moderate (3-4) as login might involve minor friction like entering credentials or delays in authentication.

 - **Search for Cars**: The user selects rental dates using a calendar interface and specifies a delegation or location.
-Querying available cars is a high point (score 5) due to the expected ease of seeing real-time results [1](https://mermaid.js.org/syntax/userJourney.html)[5](https://docs.paradime.io/app-help/documentation/integrations/code-ide/mermaid-js/user-journey-diagrams).
+Querying available cars is a high point (score 5) due to the expected ease of seeing real-time results.

-- **Booking Process**: Viewing car details and confirming the booking are satisfying steps (4-5), especially with immediate backend confirmation and a notification to reassure the user of success [2](https://newdevsguide.com/2023/04/12/user-journey-maps-mermaid/)[5](https://docs.paradime.io/app-help/documentation/integrations/code-ide/mermaid-js/user-journey-diagrams).
+- **Booking Process**: Viewing car details and confirming the booking are satisfying steps (4-5), especially with immediate backend confirmation and a notification to reassure the user of success.

+  ### Steps not included in the MVP

 - **Post-Booking Queries**: After booking, the user can check the status or view their booking history.
-These steps are rated positively (4) assuming a user-friendly interface and quick API responses [1](https://mermaid.js.org/syntax/userJourney.html)[2](https://newdevsguide.com/2023/04/12/user-journey-maps-mermaid/).
+These steps are rated positively (4) assuming a user-friendly interface and quick API responses.

+# Data Models

 ## Data Model 1: Single-Table with Delegation-Car Hierarchy